SAP-samples/teched2022-DA262/exercises/ex4/README.md

 ![createTable](images/createTable.png)

-5. To use a dataset for the first time we have to create a connection.
+5. To use a dataset for the first time we have to load the model from the DWC once.
+If we want use it in the Story later we do not need to do that step again.

 ![addConnection](images/addConnection1.png)